 Data Protection Policy – Customers

-This document reflects the Data Protection Policy of BHP Insurances Ltd.
+This document reflects the Data Protection Policy of BHP Community Ltd t/a BHP Insurances.

 The EU General Data Protection Regulation 2016 is effective from 25 May 2018.
 The Data Protection Act 2018 transposes the GDPR into Irish law.
 Reference must be made to the GDPR, the Data Protection and the Statutory Instrument which gives effect to the legislation.
 Collectively in this document references to the above will be under the single heading of GDPR.